SEC Bracket 2016 & SEC Tournament Predictions

 SEC Tournament Information

-2015 SEC tournament site: Bridgestone Arena, Nachville, TN
+2016 SEC tournament site: Bridgestone Arena, Nashville, TN

-In our final calculations before the start of the 2015 SEC Tournament, we projected Kentucky as the most likely winner.
-The second most likely team to top the SEC bracket, according to our final pre-tournament calculations, was Arkansas.
+In our most recent calculations, we project Kentucky as the most likely winner of the 2016 SEC Tournament.
+The second most likely team to top the SEC bracket is Vanderbilt.

 NOTE: We use the structure below to calculate home advantage: